Treatment for Anxiety in Dubai

 Diagnosing Generalized Anxiety Disorder

-Diagnosing Generalized Anxiety Disorder can be challenging.
+Diagnosing generalised anxiety disorder can be challenging.
 Its symptoms may overlap with those of other mental health conditions like phobias, panic disorder, or obsessive-compulsive disorder.
 Additionally, many affected individuals may experience symptoms more aligned with depression.

-The physical symptoms associated with generalized anxiety, such as fears, rapid heart rate, sweating and muscle tension can also occur in conditions like hyperthyroidism or be triggered by stimulating drugs, for example amphetamine.
+The physical symptoms associated with generalised anxiety, such as fears, rapid heart rate, sweating, and muscle tension, can also occur in conditions like hyperthyroidism or be triggered by stimulating drugs, for example amphetamine.

-As a result, reaching a diagnosis of Generalized Anxiety Disorder can be time-consuming, especially if individuals initially seek help due to physical symptoms, perhaps even in an emergency room setting.
-However, through initial conversations and the necessery diagnostics, professionals can ultimately arrive at the correct diagnosis.
+As a result, reaching a diagnosis of generalised anxiety disorder can be time-consuming, especially if individuals initially seek help due to physical symptoms, perhaps even in an emergency room setting.
+However, through initial conversations and the necessary diagnostics, professionals can ultimately arrive at the correct diagnosis.

 Diagnostic Mesures for General Anxiety Disorder